patrickfournier/gorfector/README.md

 - User defined presets
 - Output to file (TIFF, PNG, JPEG), to email or to printer
 - Adwaita GTK3 user interface
+- Saves pixels straight from the scanner: no image processing is done

 # Improving Gorfector